-This next posts will focus on installing the BizTalk prerequisites and perform the necessary configuration on the BizTalk Server machine.
+The next posts focus on installing the BizTalk prerequisites and performing the required configuration on the BizTalk Server machine.

-Before installing BizTalk Server or its prerequisites, make sure you have installed the latest critical Windows updates from Microsoft.
+Before installing BizTalk Server or any of its prerequisites, make sure you install the latest critical Windows updates from Microsoft.

-Database Mail is an enterprise solution for sending e-mail messages from the SQL Server Database Engine.
-Using Database Mail, your database applications can send e-mail messages to users.
-The messages can contain query results, and can also include files from any resource on your network.
-You can read more here: https://docs.microsoft.com/en-us/sql/relational-databases/database-mail/database-mail?view=sql-server-2017
+Database Mail provides an enterprise solution for sending e-mail messages directly from the SQL Server Database Engine.
+Using Database Mail, database applications can:

-Note: You still can have BAM Portal with activities and aggregations without alerts, this is mandatory if you want alerts.
+Note: You can use BAM Portal with activities and aggregations without alerts.
+However, Database Mail is mandatory if you want to enable BAM Alerts.

 Before we begin, we need to determine the server name and port number for the Simple Mail Transfer Protocol (SMTP) server that we will use to send e-mails (If the SMTP server requires authentication, determine the username and password for the SMTP server).
-In our case will be the local SMTP Server that we previous install and configure.
+In our case, it will be the local SMTP Server that we previously installed and configured.

 To Configure SQL Server Database Mail Account: